The Industrial 3D Printer Price

 1b.
 Closed chamber (enclosure)

 For those businesses that need the use of more demanding (high-performance) materials, industrial 3D printers come with enclosed chambers.
 This makes it possible to print at a temperature that is higher and stable which is a requirement for certain print materials.
 Most consumer 3D printers don’t have a closed chamber, so there are more temperature fluctuations while 3D printing.
 Therefore you can only use a limited choice of print materials and you have to compromis on the quality of your prints as well.
+The presence of a casing will result in a higher consumer and/or industrial 3D printer price.

 1c.
 Assembled or DIY-kit